njules/OS161/design_document.md

 ## Process System Calls

 The process system calls has a strong dependency with the structs defined for handling processes inside `proc.h`.
 These system calls are mainly related to process synchronization in cycle of life and process execution.
 Firstly, for synchronization we defined system calls such as `getpid`, `waitpid`, `fork` and `exit`.
 On the other hand, `execv` is ...

-In order to implement the latter system calls, it was necessary to create a new structure that took care of processes and kept track of their pids.
+In order to implement the latter system calls, it was necessary to create a new structure that took care of processes and related them with their pids.
 In this way, inside file `proc.h` is defined a new structure called `pidhandle` and some auxiliar methods to manage it.
-The new structure works as a PID table that keeps the processes information like exit status, running status and the list of process with their corresponding PIDs.
+The new structure works as a PID table that keeps the information about processes like exit status, running status and the list of process with their corresponding PIDs.
 The assignment of the processor's id starts with `proc_create` where the kernel process gets `pid = 1`.
 More specifically, the structure `pidhandle` has 8 arguments, and each of this help to maintain the information of processes, such as status of process, exit codes, a list of processes, among others.
 There are several functions implemented inside `proc.c` that intiate and control the pidhandle structure, such as `pidhandle_bootstrap` that is called once the kernel is initiated, `pidhandle_add` that adds a new process into the pidhandle.
 Further details of these methods are described in the following sections.

 Almost all process system calls use the structure created, since it was simpler to obtain pids from a simulated table and also easier to manage.
 In this way, `getpid` returns the pid of the actual process thanks to the new field in the proc structure, and `waitpid`, `exit` and `fork` interact in a more direct way with `pidtable`.

+## Testing

 ## Bugs and TODOs